tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 # Creating a Web Application

 This flow demonstrates how to use the template to create our project, how to add simple routes, UI components, and how to build and test it.

 In this tutorial, we will first generate the application from the template, and build it to ensure tools are in place.
-Then, we will delete the default implementation and replace it our own implementation of a coordinate formatter.
+Then, we will delete the default implementation and replace it with our own implementation of a coordinate formatter.
 To do this, we will delete much of the template code and rewrite our own classes custom to our implementation.

-## Generate application
+## Generate Application

 First we need to generate a scaffolding application using our giter8 template: